rehabinapinch/rehabinapinch.github.io/index.md

 Professional and Community Involvement: He is a clinical instructor with The Running Clinic and has worked closely with the YYC Run Crew and Bolder Climbing Community.

 Recent Ventures
-2025: Expanded into rural outpatient orthopedics in Cardston and launched a private telehealth practice.
+2025: Expanded into rural outpatient orthopedics in Cardston

 2026 (Present): Opened his own practice in Calgary in partnership with ReviveLab, offering specialized, functional assessments for high-performance athletes.

-Personal Philosophy
-Walden is dedicated to empowering athletes of all levels—from novices to elites—through load and pain management.
-Outside of the clinic, he stays active in the community by trail running, bouldering, and translating new research for other clinicians.

 ### 📫 [Contact](#)
 [LinkedIn](https://www.linkedin.com/in/physiotools/) | rehabinapinch (at) gmail.com